 ABOUT SQUARE DANCING:

 Square Dancing dates back from qaudrilles done in the French, English and Irish courts.
-In fact, there are dances from all over Western Europe in which four couples move to a set of patterns, changing partners and finishing back with original partners.
+In fact, there are dances from all over Western Europe in which four couples move to a set of pattwe meet in the rec halerns, changing partners and finishing back with original partners.
 Modern Western Square Dancing evolved from quadrilles to American traditional square dancing to what is now considered "Modern Western" square dancing.
 American traditional square dancing (sometimes called one-night stands by the callers) can be learned quickly and dancers can learn some dances in an evening.
 Modern Western dancing consists of a set of 51 moves in the basic program and an additional 18 moves to master the mainstream program.
 There are other levels (plus, advanced and challenge) but mainstream will allow dancers to got to most dances.

 Dancers can learn the basic set of 69 calls in a 15-week class.
 Some groups keep beginners in their own class until they learn all the moves.
 Other groups, like ours, encourage beginners to come to the regular mainstream club dance and join in the socializing and a couple of sets during the evening.
 Square dancing is fun, works the mind and the body, and is a gentle, healthful form of exercise.
 It can be enjoyed by pre-teens through older adults.
 Quite a few of our dancers are in or near their 80s.
 Our younger dancers are in their early teen years.

-squares.
-After almost 30 years of square dancing, I can honestly state that square dancers are among the nicest people on earth.
-We dance because we love the activity and we really enjoy
+We dance on Monday evenings at 7:30 in Dance Zone.
+Marge Sklar is the caller.
+After almost 35 years of square dancing, I can honestly state that square dancers are among the nicest people on earth.
+We dance because we love the activity and we really enjoy the social activity.
+Call for information.
+If you're interested in learning, let Marge know.
+We run classes when there is enough interest.
+A new class will begin on Monday, May 13 at 6 PM.
+Marge 906-236-1457.
+Visiting dancers are always welcome.

 Studies have shown that dancing is good for you.
 The New England Journal of Medicine reported on the effects of recreational activities on mental acuity in aging. http://socialdance.stanford.edu/syllabi/smarter.htm